Low-Carb Loaded Cauliflower Mock Potato Salad (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This salad is perfect for low-carb, Keto, or low-glycemic diets.
+This Loaded Cauliflower Mock Potato Salad is perfect for low-carb, Keto, or low-glycemic diets and it’s a perfect way to use leftover hard-boiled eggs.
 It’s definitely a once-in-a-while treat for the South Beach Diet if you’re following the restrictions on saturated fat.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 Or Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.